MuhmmadAbrar/MuhmmadAbrar/README.md

 -->
 ##   Hello people! :raised_hands:, I am an Undergraduate Student ✨

-- 📚 I’m currently learning everything related to tech
+- 📚 I’m currently learning everything related to tech.
-- 🥅 2022 Goals: Contribute to Open Source projects
+- 🥅 2023 Goals - Master Data Structures and Algotithms - Deep Learning - Web Development and yeah.. to work on some cool projects!

 <br />